Frederick, Maryland: 20th century

-Early 20th century

 Frederick county began a shift away from Agriculture and towards manufacturing over the post-Civil War era, like most of the country.
 In 1914, more Marylanders worked in industry than in Agriculture, and more lived in urban areas than rural.
 In Frederick, many farms converted to dairy and orchards, with a decrease in milling.
 The shift away from rural life dawned a rise of subdivisions surrounding the urban center, with the creation of West Fifth, Sixth, and Seventh streets, as well as the Frederick City Hospital (now Frederick Health Hospital).

-Late 20th Century and Early 21st Century

 In the past few decades, the greatest theme and challenge of the city has been rapid expansion, per census data.
-The primary cause of this has been the expansion of the federal government and corresponding sprawl of the Metro DC area.
+The primary cause of this has been the expansion of the federal government and corresponding sprawl of the Metropolitan Washington area.

-This rapid expansion has created a rise of Traffic as a key political issue in the city.
+This rapid expansion has created a rise of traffic as a key political issue in the city.